-What should you do if you finish your taxes and discover you owe more taxes than you can afford to pay?
+What should you do if you finish your taxes and discover you owe more taxes to the IRS than you can afford to pay?

 It’s bad enough not to get a tax refund you may have been expecting.

 Finding out you owe a lot of money is worse.
 The last thing you want is to get into trouble with the IRS.

 Fortunately, you can stay in the good graces of the IRS and pay off or resolve that tax bill, if you follow these steps: